Home/Journal

 Bedrooms and living areas:

 • Vacuum all carpets.
-If there are stains, consider hiring a carpet cleaner or booking a professional clean.
-Carpet cleaning for a two-bedroom house in Middlesbrough typically costs £60-£100.
+If there are stains, consider hiring a carpet cleaner (typically £60–£100 for a two-bedroom house in Middlesbrough).

 • Wipe down all skirting boards, window sills, and light switches.